Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Sketch of main result

+To avoid cumbersome notation, in Eq. (\ref{PER}) and what follows, the time dependence of $P(\epsilon')$ is not made explicit; the reader should bear in mind that, throughout the current work, $P(\epsilon')$ is time dependent.
 In equilibrium, the energy density (similar to all other intensive thermodynamic variables) is sharply defined; regardless of the specific equilibrium ensemble employed, the distribution of Eq. (\ref{PER}) is a Dirac delta-function, $P(\epsilon') = \delta(\epsilon'-\epsilon)$.
 This is schematically illustrated in the left and righthand sides of Figure \ref{Idea.}.
-The chief goal of the current article is to demonstrate that when a system that was initially in equilibrium is driven at intermediate times (by, e.g., rapid cooling) such that its energy density varies at a finite rate as a function of time, the distribution $P(\epsilon')$ need not remain a delta-function (see, e.g., the central panel of Figure \ref{Idea.}) \cite{me}.
+As we highlighted above, the chief goal of the current article is to demonstrate that when a system that was initially in equilibrium is driven at intermediate times (by, e.g., rapid cooling) such that its energy density varies at a finite rate as a function of time, the distribution $P(\epsilon')$ will need not remain a delta-function.
+A caricature of this feature is provided in the central panel of Figure \ref{Idea.} \cite{me}.
+Because the final state displays a broad distribution of energy densities, our result implies that the ``work'' per site, in the context of its quantum mechanical definitions as energy differences between final and initial states \cite{chris',chris,campisi,Talkner,natana} is not necessarily sharp (even in the $N \to \infty$ limit).
 Since the variance of $P(\epsilon')$ is a sum of pair correlators $G_{ij} \equiv \langle {\cal{H}}_{i} {\cal{H}}_{j} \rangle - \langle {\cal{H}}_{i} \rangle \langle {\cal{H}}_{j} \rangle$, this latter finite width of $P(\epsilon')$ of the system when it is driven implies (as we will explain in depth) that the correlations $G_{ij}$ extend over macroscopic length scales that are of the order of the system size.
-Whenever the formerly driven system re-equilibrates, $P(\epsilon')$ becomes a delta-function once again (right panel of Figure \ref{Idea.}).
-We will investigate the driving as implemented by either (i) endowing the Hamiltonian with non-adiabatic transient time dependence $H(t)$ deviating from the equal initial and final Hamiltonian $H=\sum_{i} {\cal{H}}_{i}$ (Sections (\ref{sec:dual},\ref{sec:Magnus})) or (ii) introducing no time dependence in the Hamiltonian yet allowing for (a time independent) coupling to an external bath (Section \ref{2-Ham}).
-In procedure (i), we may decouple the system from the high temperature heat bath and then non-adiabatically alter its Hamiltonian by applying external fields, etc. We will then subsequently recouple the system to a lower temperature heat bath corresponding to its final energy density after the non-adiabatic cooling.
-By contrast, in method (ii), we keep the system in contact with an external bath throughout.
-If sufficiently slow cooling is achieved such that the energy density does not vary at a finite rate as a function of time then general inter-related lower bounds that we will derive in case (ii) will vanish.
-These lower bounds relate to (a) the variance of the distribution $P(\epsilon')$ and (b) the magnitude of the pair correlator $G_{ij}$ for sites $i$ and $j$ that are separated by a distance that is of the order of the system size \cite{adiabatic}.
-A similar broadening of the distribution $P(q')$ (and ensuing lower bounds on the associated pair correlators) may arise for general intensive quantities $q$ (that include the energy density $\epsilon$ only as a special case).
+(Here, $\langle \cdot \rangle$ denotes the average as computed with $\rho(t)$.)